 At SE Stanford you will have the unique opportunity to create a full-fledged social enterprise, focusing on an issue about which you are passionate.
 Summerfuel's experienced and dedicated faculty will take you step by step through the process.
 You will analyze some of the most pressing global concerns and discover how entrepreneurs from around the world have taken the initiative to address them.
 You will then create your own social venture plan and master the central concepts of social entrepreneurship:

 Research & Discovery

 Learn how to use best research practices to discover and examine today’s pressing social issues and the companies and organizations taking steps to address them.
 What is already being done and is it effective?
 How can you and your venture make a greater impact?

 What will you need to implement a focused project?
 Develop critical thinking and problem solving skills as you face operational challenges with your project teammates.
 Games and exercises will strengthen your creative thinking before you plan and execute your venture on campus.

 Listen to guest speakers discuss how they built awareness for their companies and causes.
-Learn how to effectively communicate your message using social media and print campaigns.
+Learn how to effectively communicate your message effectively using social media and other emerging marketing and advertising tools.

 Design realistic financial models and gain effective strategies for fundraising.
-Along with your teammates, create and present budgets for you venture project and role-play interviews and pitches to potential investors and/or donors.
+Along with your teammates, create and present budgets for your venture project, and role-play interviews and pitches to potential investors and/or donors.